bcgov/data-publication/pages/dps_bcdc_w_resource_mgmt_ui.md

          - This is created when working with the Data Publication Services team.
     - WMS
          - This is generated the week after publication to iMapBC.
-         - However the script to automate the creation of these is being redevoloped but through request we can add on your behalf.
+         - However the script to automate the creation of these catalogue references is being redeveloped.
+         - See [Getting started](..#dps_bcdc_w_start.md) for links to our request system
     - Network Link KML
          - This is generated the week after publication to iMapBC.
-         - However the script to automate the creation of these is being redevoloped but through request we can add on your behalf.
+         - However the script to automate the creation of these catalogue references is being redeveloped.
 + Certain resources are in review for automatic generation, including:
     - ArcGIS Online if hosted or served out through DataBC
     - WFS